 If you think you're balding, any hairs found in your brush, in the shower or on your pillow can be anxiety-producing.
 But before you jump to any conclusions, let's look at what's normal and what's not when it comes to hair loss.

 It's perfectly normal to lose some hair every day.
 In fact, normal hair loss sees people lose on average 50-100 hairs per day, without even noticing.

 It's called shedding and it's a natural part of the hair growth cycle.
 If your daily hair loss amount is fairly consistent and you're not noticing any significant changes to the thickness of your hair, you most likely have normal hair shedding.

 - If you start noticing clumps of hair falling out or sudden hair loss.
 This could be a sign of a medical condition that needs to be addressed.

 - You notice the hair on your scalp is gradually thinning.
 The best way to determine this is to take photos of the front, top and sides of your hair several months apart and compare them.
 Just be sure to take photos under the same lighting conditions.

 If you've decided that a shiny dome isn't really your look, there are a number of proven oral and topical medical treatments that can stop (and in some cases reverse) balding.

 While Australian law prevents us from mentioning them here, what we can say is that they have a high success rate.

 Pilot's hair loss treatments have been developed with Australian hair loss experts and have helped 80% of men keep and even regrow their hair.

-To find out more, get connected with a Pilot doctor online and have a text-based consultation.
+To find out more, get connected with a Pilot practitioner online and have a consultation.
 It's super easy and discreet.